marek-g/translateLocally/README.md

 # translateLocally
 Fast and secure translation on your local machine with a GUI, powered by marian and Bergamot.

+## Changes on branch `marek`

+- it's a portable version (all the settings and models are stored in the same folder as the executable)
+- do not register itself with Firefox and Chrome

 ## Downloads

 You can download the latest automatic build for Windows, Linux and Mac from the [releases](https://github.com/XapaJIaMnu/translateLocally/releases) github tab or from the [official website](https://translatelocally.com).
 We also have compatibility builds for Windows and Mac that aim to cover very old hardware and M1.